McEllhiney Lecture Series in Water Well Technology

 The William A. McEllhiney Distinguished Lecture Series in Water Well Technology was established in 2000 to foster professional excellence in water well technology.
 The lecture series honors William A. McEllhiney, the 1948 founding president of the National Ground Water Association, and a groundwater contractor and civil engineer.

 Each year, a panel of groundwater contractors invites an outstanding groundwater professional to share his or her insights and work experiences with the industry.
 Individuals may nominate themselves or others they believe to be qualified as a McEllhiney Distinguished Lecturer.

-A request form for the 2022 lecture will be posted pending the announcement of the lecturer.
+The request form for the 2023 lecture will be posted pending the announcement of the chosen lecturer.

 For additional information, please contact Kathy Butcher at email@example.com or (800) 551-7379 — or (614) 898-7791 outside of the United States — ext.
 1526.

 “Surface Water and Groundwater Interaction — An Examination of the Natural and Man-Made Ties that Bind Them”